MaiJi97/Leetcode/README.md

 ## Binary Tree / Binary Search Tree / Graph / 类卿

 ### 1) DFS through Recursion </br>
+   Call the method recursively on subproblems to reduce the case. </br>
    If have the possibility to visit a node repeatedly, will need track if the node has already been visited.
 Eg: in graph </br>

    Note: